LL - US Reships (has not received order) Process

 1. If the package is marked as DELIVERED, send the customer a tracking update and ask them to check where the package was left (office, front door, parcel box, etc.) also ask them to confirm their shipping address by providing the address the package was delivered to. *There is a saved reply specifically for this: Shipping - Package Missing, Not Delivered 1st time.

-2. If the customer doesn't locate their package and AFTER the customer confirms their address** (or provides an alternate address for delivery), add a note to the ticket requesting the FulFillment Team send a replacement package - leave your ticket in active status assigned to (the FulFillment team) - since this is not urgent you do not need to add it to slack - unless it is an escalated situation.
+2. If the customer doesn't locate their package and AFTER the customer confirms their address** (or provides an alternate address for delivery), add a note to the ticket requesting the FulFillment Team send a replacement package - leave your ticket in active status assigned to (the FulFillment team).
 Note: do not assign the ticket to the Fulfillment Team until the customer has confirmed their address.

 Appropriate resolutions for packages marked as delivered: